jogjayr/portfolio/_posts/2014-02-20-5-Reasons-to-Improve-your-Vim-Fu.md

 ---
 layout: post
 category: links
-title: 5 Reasons to Improve your Vim Fu
+title: 5 Reasons to Improve your Vim-Fu
 teaser: Why you should get better at Vim, even if you use Sublime or other "modern" text editor right now
 tags:
 ---

 Yes, it's 2014.
 No, logically, we shouldn't be using text editors written in the fucking 1970s.
 I mean, seriously, how many other things made in the 70s are we still using now?

-You have to admit though, those bell-bottommed, (often) bearded geniuses made some exceptionally timeless and durable pieces of software.
-Because there were no funny cat videos on the Web in those days, they mostly read and wrote text.
-And they made tools that were exceptionally good for writing text.
+Because there were no funny cat videos on the Web in those days, the (largely) bearded gurus of computing's early days mostly read and wrote text.
+So they made tools that were exceptionally good for writing text.

 Vim is something every Mac and Git-using programmer will encounter because it is the default editor for typing Git commit messages.
 We all know `i`, `:q` and `:w`.
 Realistically, that's all you need to write commit messages in Vim for the rest of your career.
 Congratulations, we're done here!
 You can go.